Did you know that American Express does more than just issue credit cards?

 Are American Express Credit Cards and American Express Personal Savings the same thing?

 No. American Express Credit Cards and Personal Savings Accounts are two separate entities offered by American Express.
-Your login credentials of Amex card and personal savings websites will be different and they do not share any personal information, balance or transaction data with one another.
+Furthermore, your login credentials of Amex card and personal savings websites will be different and they do not share any personal information, balance or transaction data with one another.

 What Are The Benefits Of An American Express Savings Account?